stepweaver/silent-auction/README.md

 ## Notifications

 The platform sends email notifications for bid confirmations and winner notifications.
-Users can opt-in to SMS alerts for outbid notifications.
+Users should monitor their dashboard for live updates on items they've bid on.

 **Email Notifications (Required):**